mesosphere/marathon/tests/performance/README.md

 The test is producing a variety of results:

 * _dump.json_ - Contains the raw dump of the metrics collected for various parameters during the scale test.
-* _results.csv_ - Contains a CSV with the summarised results for every parameter configuration.
+* _results.csv_ - Contains a CSV with the summarized results for every parameter configuration.
 * _plot-*.png_ - Image plots with the scale test results.
 Every metric will have its own image plot generated.
 * _S3 RAW Upload_ - In addition to the local raw dump, the results are uploaded to S3 for long-term archiving.
 * _Postgres Database_ - When used in CI, the results are posted in a Postgres database for long-term archiving and plotting through a PostgREST endpoint.